mohapsat/html-content-automation/README.md

 # html-content-automation
-Automate html content generation using python and jinja
+Automate html content generation using python and jinja2